mhira-project/documentation/docs/4-installation-guide/1-requirements.md

 We have tested running MHIRA on machines with 1 GB of RAM and 2 vCPU (e.g., AWS t3.micro) or 1 GB RAM and 1 vCPU (e.g., basic digital ocean droplet).
 This works fine for MHIRA.
 However, occasionally, using RStudio and shiny might lead to overloading the RAM.
-This can be mitigated by installing a (e.g., 1GB) SWAP partiction for managing overflow.
+This can be mitigated by installing a (e.g., 1GB) [SWAP](https://linuxize.com/post/how-to-add-swap-space-on-ubuntu-20-04/) for managing overflow.

 The requirements will depend on the number of parallel users of your use case.